coderNiKLAUS/E-Pravas/README.md

 # E-Pravas
 E-Pravas is an Online Bus Ticket ReserReservation Website, Designed for PMPML Pvt.
-LTD. by Coder Infinity Team
+LTD. by Code Infinity Team

 ## As of Now
 1. Contact Us Page has been added to the repository by @coderNiKlaus. <br>